THU-KEG/MAVEN-dataset/DataFormat.md

 # MAVEN dataset

 Each `.jsonl` file is a subset of MAVEN and each line in the files is a json string for a document.
-For the `train.jsonl` and `dev.jsonl` the json format is as below:
+For the `train.jsonl` and `valid.jsonl` the json format is as below:

 ```JSON5
 {